renegadebio/renegade-labdevice/README.md

 # Testing

-You can test this client using `bin/print_server_test.js` from the main bionet app.
+For printers you can test this client using `bin/print_server_test.js` from the [main bionet app](https://github.com/biobricks/bionet).

 # Setting up for production

-The bionet-labelprinter software should be installed under a non-root user account, so as root add a user account, e.g:
+The bionet-labdevice software should be installed under a non-root user account, so as root add a user account, e.g:

 ```
 adduser bionet